crismo04/BGD-Space-Invaders/README.md

 - UI:
     - Add an opening and end game screen.
+    - Add number of enemies left.
+    - Add number of bullets you have.

 - Mechanic:
     - The bullet have a movement effect by scripting (every cooldown seconds, it rotate in the X axis)
+    - reduce the number of bullets with every shoot (you loose if you dont have bullets).
+    - winning/losing the game mechanic.

 -----